CHE Navigate

 • Razer

-D+EA students are advised against Mac computers.
-Revit, certain Rhino plugins, and most real-time 3D visualization tools used in DEA courses do not run natively on Mac and work only in Windows.
-While Windows can be virtualized on Mac computers, this is strongly advised against due to severe limitations in performance and compatibility.
+DEA students are strongly advised against purchasing Mac computers as their primary laptop.
+Revit, certain Rhino plugins, and many real-time 3D visualization and simulation tools used in DEA courses do not run natively on macOS and work only in Windows.
+While Windows virtualization may be possible on some Mac computers, it is not recommended for DEA coursework because of significant performance and compatibility limitations.

 For FSAD (Fiber Science and Apparel Design) students